 Press Pass was launched by NewsBrands Ireland in 2012.
 The initiative was developed in consultation with the Department of Education (Qualifications, Curriculum and Assessment Policy Unit) and was launched by the then Minister for Education, Mr Ruairi Quinn TD, in September 2012.

 To date, almost 80,000 Transition Year students around the country have taken part in the initiative.

-During a specific week in November, we arrange for newspapers to be delivered to the newsagent free of charge for collection by the school.
+During a specific week in Autumn, we arrange for newspapers to be delivered to the newsagent free of charge for collection by the school.
 At the same time workbooks are delivered either to the school or the nominated newsagent.
 The workbooks are designed to be used in conjunction with newspapers or news websites in the classroom to facilitate students’ understanding of news journalism.
 We also provide a downloadable Teacher’s Lesson Plan and webinars with renowned journalists.
 Whilst Press Pass is aimed at TY students, some schools run the programme for all strands of secondary education from 1st year right up to Leaving Cert.

 Press Pass is designed specifically to enable students and teachers alike to learn all about newspapers and the writing, analysis, preparation and photography that’s involved in putting one together.

 Students become familiar with the five language types which form the basis of study for Leaving Certificate English paper one in a very practical way; the languages of Information, Argument, Narration, Persuasion as well as the Aesthetic Use of Language.